risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-redpanda.md

 ![Topic Successfully Created](https://github.com/user-attachments/assets/bc6ae244-df2b-4f87-a510-cbc89e996466)
 *Topic Successfully Created*

-### Step 4: Connect to Redpanda Using Kafka Clients
+### Step 4: Connect to Redpanda using Kafka clients

 Redpanda is compatible with Kafka clients, allowing you to easily produce and consume data from Redpanda topics.
 For example, you can extract real-time data from external APIs (such as Aviationstack) and publish it to your Redpanda topic.